The X Factor Vietnam: Stages for seasons 2

+There are five stages to the competition:

 The show allows solo artists and vocal groups aged 16 and above, with no upper age limit, to compete.
 Applicants first upload a video audition to the Internet.
 The show's producers will decide who is qualified for the Judges' auditions.
 The producers' auditions are not televised.
 A selection of the auditions in front of the judges – usually the best, the worst and the most bizarre – are broadcast during the first few weeks of the show.
 The judges' auditions are held in front of a live audience, and the acts sing over a backing track.
 If at least three judges say "yes", the act goes through to the next stage, otherwise they are eliminated.

 Live shows

 The live shows feature the contestants' live performances and also at the end of the night, reveal the results of the public voting, culminating in one or more acts being eliminated.
 A difference in judge's vote in the Vietnamese version and other countries' versions is that there will be a bottom three instead of bottom two every live show.
 The judges will vote to save one contestant in the bottom three from elimination, and then the result will be reverted to the earlier public votes.
 The actual number of votes cast for each act is not revealed, nor even the order.

 Also, different from the UK version, four contestants advance to the finals instead of three.